Potato Tah Dig

 - Wait about 7-10 minutes or until steam starts coming out of the pot.

-- Gently sprinkle a cup of water over the rice, cover, lower the heat and steam the rice for an hour.
+- Gently pour 2 tablespoons oil, 1/4 cup and saffron over the rice, cover, lower the heat and steam the rice for an hour.

 - It is very customary to cover the lid with a kitchen towel or 2-3 layers of thick paper towels to prevent the moisture from going back in the pot.
 Nowadays, there are fabric lid coverings especially made for this purpose in Iran.
 I do recommend using it for making a perfect tah-dig.